MarisaKirisame/resume/resume.typ

 = Projects
 *Spineless Traversal*

-Implemented an incremental web layout program that beat the SOTA by 3.23#sym.times.
+Implemented an incremental computation algorithm that beats SOTA web layout by 3.23#sym.times.

-Wrote a compiler in OCaml that converts attribute grammar to an incremental program, using a novel incremental attribute grammar evaluation algorithm which accesses much fewer nodes than the SOTA.
-Implemented a highly efficient order maintenance data structure, which is used by the algorithm.
-Use a custom hand-written allocator to improve cache locality, and inline assembly with conditional move to reduce branch misprediction.
-Use the compiler to convert a layout algorithm into an incremental program which is then evaluated against the SOTA.

-#cite(<ST>, form:"full")
+- Novel incremental attribute grammar algorithm that reduces cache misses
+- Staged compilation DSL; compiler in OCaml, output high-performance C++
+- Complex data structure (order maintenance, priority queue)
+- Custom allocator, hand-written assembly, cmov to reduce branch prediction, rdtsc for measurement

+Kirisame et al. "Spineless Traversal for Layout Invalidation", submitted to PLDI 2024, at ArXiv.

 *MemBalancer*

 Reduced garbage collection time by 30% for V8, the JavaScript engine behind Chrome.

-Derived an optimal formula for heap sizing with Calculus and Lagrange Multipliers.
-Using control theory, implemented a controller that measure garbage collection/allocation speed, smoothed the two signal, and set the heap limit to the optimal value from the formula.
-Utilize concurrent programming and garbage collection knowledge.
+- Optimal formula for heap sizing with Calculus and Lagrange Multipliers
+- Control theory to smooth input signal and set heap limit to optimal value from the formula
+- Implementation utilizes concurrent programming and garbage collection knowledge

 #cite(<MB>, form:"full")

 *DTR*

 Enabled PyTorch Neural Networks to be trained using as little as 20% of the original memory budget.

-Developed an algorithm for gradient checkpointing for large machine learning model, by evicting tensors to save memory, and recursively recomputing them when needed later.
-Adopted by Megengine and DELTA.
-Choose the stalest, largest, cheapest to recompute tensor to evict, and avoid evicting long chain, so the total time overhead is a small fraction even though memory saving is large.
+- Cache system evicts tensors to save memory when OOM; recomputing them back when needed
+- Choose the stalest, largest, cheapest to recompute tensor to evict, and avoid evicting long chain
+- Cache policy saves large memory with small time overhead; in practice closed to optimal policy
+- Work with engineers at Megengine and Oneflow to get it adopted in the industry

 #cite(<DTR>, form:"full")

 *TVM*

-Top 20 contributor to high performance ML compiler-runtime.
 Contributed to the design of Relay, a higher order, differentiable IR.
+- Top 20 contributor to high performance ML compiler-runtime
-Implemented Algebraic Data Types, Automatic Differentiation, Ahead-Of-Time Compiler, Partial Evaluator, and Continuation Passing Style Transform.
+- Implemented Algebraic Data Types, Automatic Differentiation, Ahead-Of-Time Compiler
+- Use Partial Evaluator, and Continuation Passing Style Transform to reduce AD overhead

 = Skills
 #skills((